Sungyeon Hong

 What connects your different research interests?

-How did your PhD work lead you into complexity science?
+How did you get into complexity science?

 What do you mean by studying information dynamics?